xacaxulu/rmsgen/README.md

 # rmsgen

 ## Synopsis
-This is a set of scripts useful for the generation of political notes. `rmsgen` will only be useful if you are a voluntary contributor for http://stallman.org
+This is a set of scripts useful for the generation of political notes.

 ## Usage